iotaledger/iota-wiki/docs/maintain/wasp/v1.0.0-rc.6/docs/how-tos/running-a-node.md

 :::note

-This is aimed at production-ready deployment.
-If you're looking to spawn a local node for testing/development, please see the [IOTA Sandbox](/iota-sandbox/welcome)
+This how-to is meant to be used for a production-ready deployment.
+For local testing or development, please see the [IOTA Sandbox](/iota-sandbox/welcome).

 :::